raganwald/raganwald.github.com/_posts/2015-06-20-purely-functional-mixins.md

 ### summary

 A "purely functional" approach to composing functionality is appropriate when we wish to compose behaviour with classes, but do not wish to mutate a class that is used elsewhere.
-One approach is to extend teh class into a subclass, and mix behaviour into the newly created subclass.
+One approach is to extend the class into a subclass, and mix behaviour into the newly created subclass.

 ---